Alumni 2010 – present

 Stacy Kohl [BME 1994, MME 2000 1994/2001] taught music in the Clarkston, Michigan schools.
 Stacy has a daughter, Gwendolyn.

 Rebecca (Clark) Clark [BS in Ed 1994] teaches sixth to eighth grade band in the Chippewa Valley Schools and received an MME from VanderCook College of Music in 1999.
 She and her husband Robert have a son, Russell and she has a stepson, Ben.

-Caryn (Howard) Torres [BS in Ed 1994 in Child Development, Music, and Language Arts 1994] teaches 3rd grade for the Troy school district.
+Caryn (Howard) Blackman [BS in Ed 1994 in Child Development, Music, and Language Arts 1994] and taught 3rd grade for the Troy school district.
 She received a master’s degree in Literacy Education from Madonna University in 1997.
-She and her husband Ray have two children, Ella and Alec.
+She is a realtor.